BhautikEngineer/Javascript/README.md

 Working with variables, data types, and operators Control structures (if statements, loops)

+Write a function that takes a string as input and capitalizes the first letter of each word.

 ### DOM Manipulation

 Understanding the Document Object Model (DOM)